 It’s about time for a cocktail, wouldn’t you say?
 I go wild when I see a mixed drink that is low in sugar without being boring and flavorless.
-These salty dogs are perfect for hot summer evenings on the patio.
+This salty dog recipe is perfect for hot summer evenings on the patio.
 The grapefruit is tart, but in a good way, and the vodka is icy perfection.

 So seeing as how grapefruits are seasonally available right now, I just HAD to try my hand at making a salty dog.
 Apparently the kids had the same idea (minus the booze), because they found the grapefruits and hit them hard.
 I actually had to hide the last one so I could make these drinks today… the things we do.